We have a few openings now!

-CLC’s mission is to inspire and empower compassionate, global learners.
-We strive to instill the core virtues of honesty, respect, responsibility, self-discipline, perseverance, compassion, and giving.
+CLC’s mission is to inspire and empower compassionate global learners.

-Responsibilities for the position of Guidance and Learning Coordinator include:
+Responsibilities for the position of the Student Services Coordinator include:

 - Coordinate our integrated support services program.